Im-Alex/CASHMasters-LuxoftSDET/README.md

 ## What I did?
-I just create the following clases with similar structure -Class to read a json ==> Utils
+I just create the following clases with similar structure
+- Class to read a json ==> Utils
--Main class to run the application
+- Main class to run the application
--Class that serves to calculate the exchange rate ==> Calculator -Inside Calculator there should be the function calculate exchange rate function that should return the result of the operation.
+- Class that serves to calculate the exchange rate ==> Calculator
+- Inside Calculator there should be the function calculate exchange rate function that should return the result of the operation.